-Check Water Initials

-W05 Water Quality Consistency

-This project is designed to meet the parts selected below:

 Part 2: Filter Drinking Water

-All Spaces:

 Treatment Devices

 All water from drinking water dispensers is treated within the building with the following:

 a.
-A filter designed to remove suspended solids tested with standard NSF 42 or EN 13443-2.
+A filter designed to remove suspended solids with pore size 1.5 μm or less.

 b.
-A UV disinfection system rated by NSF/ANSI Standard 55 (Class A or B) or a device rated by NSF/A Standard Standard 53 or 58 for cyst removal or reduction.
-ANSI
+A UV disinfection system rated by NSF/ANSI Standard 55 (Class A or B) or a device rated by NSF/ANSI Standard Standard 53 or 58 for cyst removal or reduction.

 c.
-A device rated by NSF/ANSI Standard 53 or 58 for copper or lead reduction.
+A device rated by NSF/ANSI Standard 53 or 58 for copper and lead reduction.